hbc/NGS_Data_Analysis_Course/sessionIII/lessons/03_DEG_getting_started.md

 Now that we have all the required files and libraries loaded we are ready to begin with the exploratory part of our analysis.

-Amongst the methods that work on count data directly, a popular tool is [DESeq2](https://bioconductor.org/packages/release/bioc/html/DESeq2.html).
+Amongst the DE tools that work on count data directly, a popular one is [DESeq2](https://bioconductor.org/packages/release/bioc/html/DESeq2.html).
 The methodology of DESeq2 (as described in the lecture), has high sensitivity and precision, while controlling the false positive rate.
+It also has various functions for QC assessment conveniently built-in.

 The first thing we need to do is create `DESeqDataSet` object.
 Bioconductor software packages often define and use a custom class for storing data that makes sure that all the needed 'data slots' are consistently provided and fulfill the requirements.
 These objects are similar to `lists` in that the `data slots` are analagous to components as they store a number of different types of data structures.
 These objects are **different from lists** in that the slots are designated for specific information and access to that information (i.e. selecting data from the object) is done using object-specific functions.